-There are many other painful conditions and some are quite difficult to treat.
+There are many other painful conditions, and some are quite difficult to treat.
 Research has found that women experience more chronic pain than men.
-In women, chronic pain occurs more often, is more intense and lasts longer than in men.
-They also are more likely to experience multiple painful conditions at the same time, which can lead to greater mental stress and increased risk of disability.
+For women it is more intense and lasts longer than in men.
+Womeno are more likely to experience multiple painful conditions at the same time, which can lead to greater mental stress and increased risk of disability.

 Genetic and hormonal differences are the reason for the differences between men and women according to the International Study of Pain’s 2007-2008.
 Women tend to focus on the emotional aspects of pain, where men tend to focus on the physical sensations they experience.
-Because women respond to pain this way, it is very important that they take a more active role in their treatment, to get psychological support and to learn relaxation techniques and biofeedback as they can also be helpful.
+Because women respond to pain this way, it is very important that they take a more active role in their treatment, get psychological support and/or learn relaxation techniques.
+Biofeedback can also be helpful.

 Getting the Medication Necessary for Relief